shashiazad/hbac/README.md

-# HMS-eeg-comp
+# HHBAC-Solution
-2nd solution to HMS - Harmful Brain Activity Classification

 ## 1. data

-Unzip the hms data to ../hms-harmful-brain-activity-classification
+Unzip the hbac data to ../hms-harmful-brain-activity-classification

 Produce new train.csv by
 ```